Buy Now!

 When clicked, you will be prompted by the Subtitle Configuration page, allowing you to set such options as Font, Colors and other advanced subtitle options.

-Zoom Player has the ability to automatically select Subtitle streams in media files according to user specified input.
-You can specify a preferred Language Country ID, text match or a stream number.
-Zoom Player will first try to match the Country ID, failing that, Zoom Player will try to match the text field and failing that, Zoom Player will try to set a specific stream number.
-The reason that a Country ID or text match may fail is due to encoded media not always containing this information.
+Zoom Player can automatically select Subtitle streams in media files using a preferred Language Country ID, text match or a specific stream number.
+Zoom Player first tries to match the Country ID, failing that, Zoom Player tries to match the text field and if no matches are found, Zoom Player tries to set a specific stream number.
+The reason a Country ID or text match may fail is due to encoded media not always containing this information.

-You can specify multiple text matches by separating each text string with the ";" character, for example "jap;eng", the matches are tested in order with the first match applied.
+Specify multiple text matches by separating each entry with the ";" character, for example "jap;eng".
+The matches are tested in order with the first match applied.

 Always start with media subtitles hidden